Interstate 42 (North Carolina)

-Interstate 42 (I-42) is a partially completed Interstate Highway in the US state of North Carolina, currently existing in two separate segments in the eastern part of the state, totaling up to 31.5 mi.
+Interstate 42 (I-42) is a partially completed Interstate Highway in the US state of North Carolina, currently existing in two separate segments in the eastern part of the state, totaling 31.5 mi.
 The completed and signed segments of I-42 currently run from I-40 eastwards along the 9.8 mi Clayton Bypass to an interchange with Business US 70 southeast of Clayton.
 The Interstate resumes again along the Goldsboro Bypass, running for 21.7 mi north of Goldsboro, ending again at US 70.
 The Interstate eventually will run from I-40 to Morehead City, where it will terminate along the Northern Carteret Bypass, north of Beaufort.
 I-42 also overlaps the Clayton Bypass Scenic Byway, from I-40 to US 70 Bus.

 Route description

 The Clayton Bypass is a four-lane freeway that is 9.8 mi in length south of Clayton.
-Starting west of Clayton at a turbine interchange with I-40 and NC 540 on the Wake–Johnston county line, it continues southeast and connects with NC 42 and Ranch Road, before reaching an interchange with US 70/US 70 Bus., where US 70 merges into the through traffic.
+Starting west of Clayton at a turbine interchange with I-40 and NC 540 on the Wake–Johnston county line, it continues southeast and has a 3-mile concurrency with NC 36, before reaching an interchange with US 70/US 70 Bus., where US 70 merges into the through traffic.
 Mile markers along the route are based on I-42 and the speed limit is 70 mph throughout.

 The Goldsboro Bypass is a four-lane freeway that is 21.7 mi in length north of Goldsboro, connecting with US 70 at both ends.
 Starting west of Goldsboro, it splits off from US 70, which continues on towards Goldsboro.
 In a northeasterly direction, it connects with NC 581, I-795 and US 117, where it turns southeasterly.
 After connecting with Wayne Memorial Drive, US 13, and Parkstown Road, it merges back as the through traffic with US 70 near La Grange.
 Mile markers along the route are based on I-42 and the speed limit is 70 mph throughout.
 The bypass serves both as a strategic transportation corridor for North Carolina and part of the Strategic Highway Network (STRAHNET).